hammlab/CertifiableDG/README.md

 A sample command to run an experiment is <code> python vanilla_wm.py </code>

 ### Training models with DR-DG method
-The files with names containing "dr_dg" are the codes for training models with our DR-DG algorithm described in Alg 2 of the paper.
+The files with names containing "dr_dg" are the codes for training models with our DR-DG algorithm described in Alg.
+2 of the paper.
 These codes require an argument FACTOR to run.
 This argument can be any value but in the experiments we find using values between in [0.1, 0.5] works the best for most methods without the need for tuning any other hyperparameters such as the learning rates.

 A sample command to run an experiment is <code> python dr_dg_wm.py --FACTOR 0.25 </code>